HardKoreG/chrome_extensions/UnLazy/README.md

 <pre>
 Developer's HUB / Changelog

+8.0.2.12
+* bring back the 'little gift' for specialized domains because it was so funny Ha haaa Haaaa :)

 8.0.2.10
 * fixing missing 'get source' from a generic lazy-loading attribute.
 - removing gift for specialized domain, although it was pretty funny.